 IRCC Members to provide feedback on the draft Strategic Plan and on the implementation of the IRCC work programme to the SPRWG Chair (deadline: 24 June 2019).

-RHC Chairs to invite Members to make comments and suggestions to the Secretary of the drafting group (Council Chair, RDML Smith, shep.smith@noaa.gov) (deadline: 24 June 2019).
+RHC Chairs to invite Members to make comments and suggestions to the Secretary of the S-100 services roadmap drafting group (Council Chair, RDML Smith, shep.smith@noaa.gov) (deadline: 24 June 2019).

 9. Inputs from Member States and other bodies affecting IRCC